Free SHS: We want our money not empty promises – National Food Suppliers

 “Mind you, day-in-day-out, the value of the money with Buffer Stock keeps reducing, and so we are more than interested in getting our money than any promise, we want action, not promises.”

-The Association on AU Day, May 25, issued a 14-day ultimatum to the National Food Buffer Stock Company to pay the eighteen months’ arrears owed members else they will picket at the Buffer Stock’s premises until they are paid.
+The Association on AU Day, May 25, issued a 14-day ultimatum to the National Food Buffer Stock Company to pay the 18 months arrears owed members, else they will picket at the Buffer Stock’s premises until they are paid.

 Comments